CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

    * *Reason* – the reason why the blocking is being changed,
    * *Block to date* – change the end of blocking or leave empty to keep the old value,
-   * *Blocking statuses* – check or uncheck statuses to change the blocking.
+   * *Blocking statuses* – check or uncheck flags to change the blocking.

 #.
 Apply the blocking by clicking the :guilabel:`Block` button
    and confirm with :guilabel:`OK`.